The Grieving Process in Recovery

 24 Hour Substance Abuse Hotline – Get Help Now

 However, as difficult as navigating a break up in sobriety can be, it does not need to be impossible.
-Under no circumstances is it necessary to go back out and use, or to act out in ways that can put in you danger.
+Under no circumstances is it necessary to go back out and use, or to act out in ways that can put you in the way of danger.
 Although it may not seem like it now, the pain will pass, and with it, you will find a new sense of peace and deeper understanding of yourself, as long as you allow the process to unfold and work through it to the best of your ability.

 Since we understand how difficult a break up in sobriety can be, we have compiled some survival tips on how to best handle your broken heart.
 These tips are meant to ensure that you don’t have to return to the bottle or the needle in order to help you deal with your emotions.
 Hopefully, you never have to deal with a break up in sobriety.
 Hopefully, you meet or have already met, the man or woman of your dreams, but in case that doesn’t occur right away, it is best to be prepared and to have the right tool at your disposal.
 Here are some tips to help you through a break up in sobriety.